 Determine your Needs

 Before you can truly determine if a gym is right for you, you need to understand what you’ll be using it for.
 If you like to swim, make sure your gym has a pool, as not all gyms have them.
 If you like to take fitness classes, check if the gym offers a wide variety of classes, in timeslots that will fit with your schedule.
 If you mostly just use the machines, make sure the gym you choose has enough equipment so that you won’t waste half of your workout time waiting for someone else to finish.
+Also make sure that you do not over do your exerises and take it one day at a time to avoid injuries at the gym.

 Some people don’t like going to the gym alone.
 If you determine that having a gym buddy is one of your needs, check which gym your friends attend, and sign up if it meets your other needs.